cesarParra/expression/docs/src/app/docs/querying-record-data/page.md

 ## `SObjectName`

 The name of the object you wish to query.
 Note that this is not a string literal (it should not be quoted), instead it is a reference to the `SObject` type.

 This is the only required part of the query.
 Only specifying the object name will return all records of that type.

 ```
 QUERY(Account) # Returns all Account records, with only the Id field populated
 ````

+It is important to keep in mind that queries are performed `with sharing` by default, so any records that the user does not have access to will not be returned or taken into account in the operation.

+To change this behavior, use configuration settings used by the evaluator by passing an `expression.Configuration` object to the `run` method with a `sharing` property set to `expression.Configuration.SharingMode.WITHOUT`.

 ## Filters